 - High fever

 - Blisters, hives, or rashes

 - Difficulty swallowing

 Other side effects that are less serious may include:

 - Loss of appetite

-- Nausea, stomach pain, vomiting, or diarrhea
+- Persistent nausea, stomach pain, vomiting, or diarrhea

-- Changes in sex drive or ability
+- A noticeable change in sex drive or ability

 - Changes in mood